-The proposed Project improvements under Alternative 4A would not alter the roadway's existing alignment; therefore, Alternative 4A would not diminish Alternate Route 66's integrity of location.
+The proposed Project improvements under Alternative 4A would not alter the roadway's existing alignment; therefore, Alternative 4A would have no effect to Alternate Route 66's integrity of location.

-The Alternate Route 66 roadway does not retain integrity of materials.
-Although a small area of existing pavement (estimate of less than 0.05 acres) would require replacement at the Joliet Arsenal Road grade crossing, this would not alter the roadway's materials, and therefore, Alternative 4A would not diminish Alternate Route 66's integrity of materials.
+Alternate Route 66 does not retain integrity of materials.
+Although a small area of existing pavement (estimate of less than 0.05 acres) would require replacement at the Joliet Arsenal Road grade crossing, this would not alter the roadway's materials, and therefore, Alternative 4A would have no effect to Alternate Route 66's integrity of materials.

-Project activity is proposed within the NRHP boundary of Alternate Route 66 for 8.0 acres of temporary grading permit in order to construct a wider paved shoulder, a guardrail, and a proposed driveway connecting to the nearby proposed maintenance access facility.
-These areas would be re-graded during construction.
-When originally designed, Alternate Route 66 had little or no paved shoulder, with the current shoulders added in circa 2011 to an approximately five-foot width.
-Therefore, further extension of the paved shoulder as a safety improvement would not diminish integrity of design and workmanship.
-While there would be 10,200 feet of new continuous guardrail, this safety improvement would not diminish integrity of design and workmanship because such features already exist along sections of the roadway.
-A proposed driveway would constitute a change to Alternate Route 66, but would not diminish the design and workmanship of the roadway.
+Project activity is proposed within the NRHP boundary of Alternate Route 66 for 8.0 acres of temporary grading permit in order to construct a wider paved shoulder, a proposed driveway connecting to the nearby proposed maintenance access facility (road), guardrail and retaining walls, and re-grading during construction.
+These proposed improvements would not alter the existing two-lane or four-lane configuration of the roadway or those significant characteristics that contribute to the roadway's integrity of design and workmanship; in particular, the grading permit and wider paved shoulder would occur within a noncontributing area of the roadway.
 Additionally, the grading permits within the NRHP boundary for construction of these improvements would be temporary and would not permanently alter the roadway.
-These proposed improvements would not alter the four-lane configuration of the adjacent roadway, its historically significant cross-section template, or other significant characteristics that contribute to the roadway's integrity.
-In addition, no work is planned for the two concrete box culverts located within the APE that are contributing features to Alternate Route 66.
-Therefore, Alternative 4A would not diminish its integrity of design and workmanship.
+The proposed improvements would not further alter the roadway's already diminished integrity of design, workmanship, and materials, nor would they would adversely affect its contributing features.
+Therefore, Alternative 4A would have no adverse effect to its integrity of design and workmanship.